amy324/CI-CD-Pipeline-Automation-Tool/README.md

 - [Go](https://golang.org/): The programming language used to build the CI/CD tool.
 - [cobra](https://github.com/spf13/cobra): A CLI library for Go that powers the command-line interface of the tool.
+- [go-git](github.com/go-git/go-git): A Git implementation for Go used for fetching source code from repositories.

+Demo Project

+This tool was designed to work seamlessly with the CI/CD Demo Project, a simple and easy-to-understand test project created to showcase the capabilities of the CI/CD Tool.

 ## Contributing